The Virtual Currency Regulation Review: Norway

 There are no specific securities and investment laws in Norway with respect to virtual currencies or the offering of such currencies.

-On 20 November 2017, the Financial Supervisory Authority of Norway warned investors and firms about initial coin offerings (ICOs) because of the high risks of investment losses, fraud and money laundering.2 Depending on its structure, an ICO may fall outside the scope of applicable laws and regulations, in which case investors cannot benefit from the protection that these laws and regulations provide.
-Firms involved in ICOs should, according to the Financial Supervisory Authority, give careful consideration as to whether their activities constitute regulated activities or not.
-Moreover, the Financial Supervisory Authority referred to two statements given by the European Securities and Markets Authority (ESMA) on 13 November 2017 relating to the risk of ICOs for investors3 and rules applicable to firms involved in ICOs4 and declared that its supervisory activities will be based on ESMA's assessments.
+The Financial Supervisory Authority of Norway has warned investors and firms several times about initial coin offerings (ICOs) and investing in virtual currencies because of the high risks of investment losses, fraud and money laundering.2 Depending on its structure, an ICO may fall outside the scope of applicable laws and regulations, in which case investors cannot benefit from the protection that these laws and regulations provide.
+Firms involved in ICOs should, according to the Financial Supervisory Authority, give careful consideration as to whether their activities constitute regulated activities.
+Moreover, the Financial Supervisory Authority referred to two statements made by the European Securities and Markets Authority (ESMA) on 13 November 2017 relating to the risk of ICOs for investors3 and rules applicable to firms involved in ICOs,4 and declared that its supervisory activities will be based on ESMA's assessments.

-In the statement on the rules applicable to firms involved in ICOs, ESMA alerts firms involved in ICOs of the need to meet the relevant regulatory requirements, including considering whether their activities constitute regulated activities.
-It is the duty of firms themselves to consider the regulatory framework, seeking the necessary permissions and meeting the applicable requirements.
+In the statement on the rules applicable to firms involved in ICOs, ESMA alerts firms involved in ICOs to the need to meet the relevant regulatory requirements, including considering whether their activities constitute regulated activities.
+It is the duty of firms themselves to consider the regulatory framework and to seek the necessary permissions and meet applicable requirements.
 Based on the Financial Supervisory Authority's statement, similar requirements will be applicable for such activities in Norway.
+In March 2021, the Financial Supervisory Authority joined with the European Supervisory Authorities (ESMA, the European Banking Authority and the European Insurance and Occupational Pensions Authority) to remind consumers of the continued relevance of their previous warnings.5

 On this basis, the structure of ICOs will determine whether they fall outside the scope of the applicable rules.
-Where coins or tokens qualify as financial instruments it is, according to ESMA, likely that firms involved in ICOs are conducting regulated investment activities, such as placing, dealing in or advising on financial instruments, or managing or marketing collective investment schemes.
+Where coins or tokens qualify as financial instruments, according to ESMA it is likely that firms involved in ICOs are conducting regulated investment activities, such as placing, dealing in or advising on financial instruments, or managing or marketing collective investment schemes.
 They may also be involved in offering transferable securities to the public.

-Owing to the Agreement on the European Economic Area (EEA), Norway has similar requirements to those under the applicable EU legislation.
-The lack of a full Norwegian EU membership implies, however, that the Norwegian legislation from time to time may differ from EU legislation, typically where Norway has yet to implement EU legislation into Norwegian law.
+In accordance with the Agreement on the European Economic Area (EEA), Norway has similar requirements to those under the applicable EU legislation.
+Norway's lack of full EU membership implies, however, that from time to time Norwegian legislation may differ from EU legislation, typically where EU legislation has yet to be implemented into Norwegian law.

-Below is a high-level summary of the applicable EU legislation that also applies in Norway.
+Below is a high-level summary of the relevant EU legislation that also applies in Norway.

 ii Prospectus Regulation

-The current applicable rules in Norway with respect to prospectus regulations are contained in the Norwegian Securities Trading Act, which as of 21 July 2019 implemented the Prospectus Regulation, as amended.5
+The current applicable rules with respect to prospectus regulations are contained in the Norwegian Securities Trading Act, which as of 21 July 2019 implemented the Prospectus Regulation, as amended.6

 iii Markets in Financial Instruments Directive